domeru369/social-buzz-project/README.md

 * What are the top 5 content categories?

 ## 2. Prepare
 I am using the dataset provided to me by Accenture.
-This dataset consist of three data namely, contenet, reactions and reaction types.
+This dataset consists of three data namely, content, reactions and reaction types.

 ## 3. Process
 Check out the sheets on excel [here](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2Fdomeru369%2Fsocial-buzz-project%2Fmain%2FA%2520CLEANED%2520DATASET%2520SHOWING%2520THE%2520TOP%25205%2520CATEGORIES.xlsx&wdOrigin=BROWSELINK)
-* I used microsoft excel for this project
 * Using Microsoft Excel, I cleaned and prepped the data, making sure it was sparkling clean and ready for analysis.
 * I started by checking if the data types are accurate.
 I changed the date format to datetime.
 * I checked for missing values of each data by filtering out blanks and deleting them.